lucaspena/agt-proof-of-stake/report.md

 In this section, we go into detail regarding definitions needed to understand the speicific algorithm we are modelling.
-Most definitions are taken from [Ouroboros][ouroboros].
+Most definitions are taken from Ouroboros [@ouroboros].
 We also show how each of these are defined in Maude.

 \begin{definition}[Stakeholder]
 A stakeholder is a participant of the Ouroboros proof of stake algorithm.